Mixed Integer Linear Program model for optimized scheduling of a vanadium redox flow battery with variable efficiencies, capacity fade, and electrolyte maintenance: Introduction

-Redox Flow Batteries (RFBs), a versatile and durable type of electrochemical storage, are emerging as a promising technology for stationary applications and renewable energy support, because they offer valuable operational advantages, such as working at ambient temperatures, having a long cyclic life, and having independently sizable power and capacity \cite{IRENA_cost}.
-According to the literature, if used for cases requiring long storage times, this technology could offer competitive cost ranges \cite{Diez2020}.
-RFBs utilize redox-active materials dissolved in liquid electrolytes stored in tanks, and pumped through two separated hydraulic circuits into a power-generating electrochemical cell \cite{Sandia_Handbook2015}.
-A semipermeable polymeric membrane separates the two sides of the reaction cell.
+RFBs use redox-active materials dissolved in liquid electrolytes stored in tanks and pumped through two hydraulic circuits into an electrochemical cell \cite{Sandia_Handbook2015}.
+A semipermeable membrane separates the two sides of the reaction cell.
 An RFB's electrochemical reactor is composed of multiple cells stacked together to increase the overall voltage.
 The battery power depends on cell and stack size, while the battery capacity only depends upon the volume of the electrolytes, which can be increased by simply resizing the storage tanks.
-This modular structure leads to the possibility to independently size energy and power, reaching energy-to-power ratio values of more than 10 hours \cite{Sandia_Handbook2015}.
+This modular structure allows for independently sizing energy and power, reaching energy-to-power ratio values of more than 10 hours \cite{Sandia_Handbook2015}.
 RFBs have a long lifecycle, estimated to be greater than 13000 cycles \cite{Alotto2012}, which means ten to twenty years of stable battery operation.

-To understand the potential of the technology, it is important to develop accurate techno-economic and optimization models, which take into account the battery performance for different conditions of use in various applications.